subsquid/docs/docs/deploy-squid/index.md

  Further, ensure that the squid structure follows [the conventions](/develop-a-squid/squid-structure).
 All the scripts below are assumed to be run from the root folder of your squid.

 Note, that the local `.env` file is ignored by Aquarium.
 The environment variables `DB_NAME`, `DB_PASS`, `DB_PORT` are automatically set by Aquarium.
-The support for user-defined environment variables and secrets is currently in private beta and will be available soon.
+Besides, Aquarium can inject custom secrets as environment variables, see the [Environment variables page](/deploy-squid/env-variables).

 ## 1. Obtain an Aquarium deployment key